 Returns a Lisp string from a foreign string.
 Can translated ASCII and binary strings.

-convert-to-foreign-string -- Converts a Lisp string to a foreign string.
+convert-to-foreign-string - Converts a Lisp string to a foreign string.
+Macro string A Lisp string. foreign-string A foreign string.

 convert-to-foreign-string

-'''

-convert-to-foreign-string

 string =>

 foreign-string

-'''